PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 > order of declaration.

-Of course, in the same way that not all C# classes need to implement `IDisposable`, not all Rust values need to do something when they are dropped.
-The criterion is the same - if you have some data or resource that you own and need to clean up, they you need to implement `Drop` (`u8` has no need for a Drop method so nothing actually happens when a byte goes out of scope).
-In Rust, you opt-in to a particular behaviour by *implementing a trait*, in this case the `Drop` trait. https://doc.rust-lang.org/std/ops/trait.Drop.html A trait is a bit like an interface in C#, and the drop trait has only one method, called `Drop`, which you must implement to get all the automatic behavior described above.
+Of course, in the same way that not all C# classes need to implement `IDisposable`, not all Rust values need to do something when they are dropped<sup>(1)</sup>.
+The criterion is the same - if you have some data or resource that you own and need to clean up, they you need to implement `Drop` (`u8` has no need for a `Drop` method so nothing actually happens when a byte goes out of scope).
+In Rust, you opt-in to a particular behaviour by *implementing a trait*, in this case the [Drop trait](https://doc.rust-lang.org/std/ops/trait.Drop.html).
+A trait is a bit like an interface in C#, and the drop trait has only one method, called `Drop`, which you must implement to get all the automatic behavior described above.